marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/GettingStarted.md

 let complexArray = ComplexArray(realArray, imagArray)
 ```

-Note that unlike a true Swift `Array`, a `ComplexArray` is a tuple and cannot use an index.

-Creating a `ComplexArrray` can be longwinded:

 ```swift
 let realArray = RealArray(repeating: 0.0, count: 10)
 let imagArray = RealArray(repeating: 0.0, count: 10)
 let complexArray = ComplexArray(count: 10)
 ```

-#### The complex Function

-Complex arrays can be initialized using the shorter `complex` function.